GenomeDK/genomedk-docs/content/docs/installing-software.md

 reproducibility, we recommend [Apptainer](https://apptainer.org/), which is also supported on GenomeDK.

+You can of course also compile software yourself, but you must provide all of the necessary dependencies (compilers, libraries) for the build, e.g. using Conda.

 # Software installation with Conda

 Conda can install any kind of software.
 This means that your entire